frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

       For more information, see section :ref:`advancedDevelopmentDatabase`.

 #.
 You can choose to have comma-separated (csv) output instead of XML (number 3).
 #.
+Leave the Query Type to "Auto".
+You only need to change it for complicated queries for which the Frank!Framework cannot sort out whether a value is returned or not.
+#.
 Enter query ``SELECT * FROM booking`` (number 4).
 #.
 Press "Send" (number 5).
 You will see the result ``"ID","TRAVELERID","PRICE","FEE"`` (number 6).
 You have verified that the "booking" table exists.
 #.
 Verify that table "visit" exists by executing the query ``SELECT * FROM visit``.
 Check that the result of this query is ``"BOOKINGID","SEQ","HOSTID","PRODUCTID","STARTDATE","ENDDATE","PRICE"``.